Zagreb, Croatia: Medieval Swagger, St. Mark’s & The Stone Gate

 The Zagreb Two-Step: Where Medieval Swagger Meets Cafe Culture

 This city mastered the art of blending centuries before it was cool.
-We're talking about a place where your morning coffee spot might be in a building that survived the Ottoman Empire's "we'd like to visit, please" phase.
+We're talking about a place where your morning coffee spot might be in a building that stood firm when Zagreb was the 'Bulwark of Christendom,' a city officially designated as 'Antemurale Christianitatis' by Pope Leo X in 1519, serving as a frontier fortress that never fell to formal Ottoman occupation.

 The magic happens in the divide between Upper Town (Gradec) and Lower Town (Donji Grad).
 Upper Town is all cobblestones, medieval churches and the kind of views that make photographers weep.
 Lower Town?
 That's where the Austro-Hungarian Empire showed up and decided to build everything with extra drama.